W00glin/ansible-macos-playbook/README.md

 # Ansible MacOS Playbook

-This is the playbook I use after a clean install of MacOS to set everything up.
+Howdy, This is the playbook I use after a clean install of MacOS to get *most* of everything setup.

+I more or less use this a baseline to save me from having to manually install a bunch of programs.
 ## Roles/Tasks
+In use -

 - Installs Homebrew packages and app casks (Role `homebrew`)

+Not currently in use -

-- Installs App Store apps with [`mas-cli`](https://github.com/mas-cli/mas) (Role `mas`)
+- Installs App Store apps with [`mas-cli`](https://github.com/mas-cli/mas) (Role `mas`) -
 - Modifies MacOS settings (Role `settings`)
 - Changes the user shell, if configured (Role `shell`)